vrsreeganesh/vrsreeganesh.github.io/README.md

 - Programming Languages: C, C++, CUDA, Python, Matlab, and Bash

 ### Miscellaneous
 I'm writing a book!
 It introduces engineers to integrating MATLAB with CUDA backends to develop low-latency pipelines, an approach commonly used in various R&D environments.
 The expected release is by the end of Fall 2024.
-But if you're impatient and don't mind half-cooked rice, you can check it out here: [An Introduction to Matlab x CUDA](https://vrsreeganesh.github.io/MatlabxCUDA/intro.html#)
+But if you're impatient and don't mind half-cooked content, you can check it out here: [An Introduction to Matlab x CUDA](https://vrsreeganesh.github.io/MatlabxCUDA/intro.html#)

 ## Education
 - Master of Science: Electrical and Computer Engineering, *Boston University*